phwoolcon/bootstrap/README.md

 ```

 The build script will create `ignore/release` directory, which is
-ready to be push to the production environment.
+ready to be pushed to the production environment.

 Push them to your project repository, in branch `release`.